Prioritize Your Team’s Well-Being with Group Health Insurance

 Covers Employees And Their Families

-A group health insurance policy offers employees and their families coverage against unforeseen and emergency medical expenses during hospitalisations.
+Group health insurance offers maximum employee benefits.
+Such a policy provides employees and their families with coverage against unforeseen and emergency medical expenses during hospitalisations.
 Depending on policy terms, the employee can choose to include some or all of their family members as dependents under their group plan.

 custom list